Fabio8G2/Time/Readme.md

 This is enabled by calling the `setSyncProvider(provider)` function - the provider argument is the address of a function that returns the current time as a `time_t`.
 See the sketches in the examples directory for usage.
+If an external adjust function in setted, the time offset is adjusted on every time synchronization.

 The default interval for re-syncing the time is 5 minutes but can be changed by calling the `setSyncInterval(interval)` method to set the number of seconds between re-sync attempts.